 Review the Community Benefit Register

 If you are a community please submit your details by searching for the project on the map and adding in your details on the online communities form in the pop-out box.
+Note that the name of the community organisation, a contact name and email must be completed in stage one to allow you to save progress and submit your form.

 You can view a list of all projects with community benefits here.